Design and optimisation of linear variable differential transformers and voice coil actuators using finite element analysis: a methodical approach to enhance sensor response and actuation force: Experimental validation

 \section{Experimental validation}

 To validate the new methodology, presented in the previous sections, it is applied to a specific use case in ETpathfinder.
-Starting from an available initial design (summarised in \autoref{tab:parameter values}) of a combined LVDT+VC system, developed for the small inverted pendulum stage of the ETpathfinder mirror tower seismic isolation~\cite{ETpathfinderTDR}, the optimisation sequence described in \autoref{sec:methodology} is used to further improve the performance of the sensor and actuator.
-The mechanical constraints are set to $\rm R_{env} = 20$~mm and $\rm H_{env} = 60$~mm, while within the dynamic range ($\pm 2.5$~mm) the requirements on LVDT linearity and VC force stability are set to $\geq$ 99\% and $\geq$~97\% respectively.
-A prototype is then constructed with the optimised design parameters, and fully characterised with a dedicated experimental setup~\cite{setup-paper} at the University of Antwerp.
-This allows us to validate the simulation results of the optimised design with actual prototype measurements.
+Starting from an available initial design (summarised in Table~\ref{tab:parameter values}) of a combined LVDT+VC system, developed for the small inverted pendulum stage of the ETpathfinder mirror tower seismic isolation~\cite{ETpathfinderTDR}, the~optimisation sequence described in Section \ref{sec:methodology} is used to further improve the performance of the sensor and actuator.
+The~mechanical constraints are set to $\rm R_{env} = 20$~mm and $\rm H_{env} = 60$~mm, while within the dynamic range ($\pm 2.5$~mm), the requirements on LVDT linearity and VC force stability are set to $\geq$99\% and $\geq$97\%, respectively.
+A~prototype is then constructed with the optimised design parameters and~fully characterised with a dedicated experimental setup~\cite{setup-paper} at the University of Antwerp.
+This allows us to validate the simulation results of the optimised design with actual prototype measurements and~provides an indication how manufacturing tolerances, material inconsistencies, or~thermal variations could influence the performance by evaluating the statistical and systematic~uncertainties.

-To illustrate the procedure, the optimisation of the secondary coil radius $\rm R_s$ is presented as it clearly influences both VC actuation force and LVDT response.
-The simulation results in \autoref{fig:topup lvdt improvements} show the impact of $\rm R_s$ on the LVDT response.
-As expected, reducing the radius increases the response due to stronger magnetic coupling.
-However, this improvement comes at the cost of degraded linearity.
+To illustrate the procedure, the~optimisation of the secondary coil radius $\rm R_s$ is presented, as it clearly influences both VC actuation force and LVDT response.
+The~simulation results in Figure~\ref{fig:topup lvdt improvements} show the impact of $\rm R_s$ on the LVDT response.
+As~expected, reducing the radius increases the response due to stronger magnetic coupling.
+However, this improvement comes at the cost of degraded~linearity.